bixycler/UniinfoNotes/pages/Brainstorm.md

 				- new distribution from a node to its branches updates weights of these branches.
 				- collective throughput at a node updates its mass.
 				- heuristic method: use global time to cut off all past parts of the whole memory
-	- Holographic = viên dung 圓融 perfect interfusion, interfusion = interpenetration 相入 = interconnection = interreflection = interdependence = fractal
+	- Holographic = interfusion (viên dung 圓融 perfect interfusion) = interpenetration 相入 = interconnection = interreflection = interdependence = fractal
 	  id:: 66eb7dae-2032-434b-9106-756d4aad7cdb
 	  collapsed:: true
 	  :LOGBOOK: